Two Air Force Ones

 Communication is Key

 There are 85 phone lines and 19 televisions on each of the two identical planes, allowing the White House to stay in touch with events on the ground.
 How in the world could any plane need or find the use for 85 telephones?
 We’re not positive, but odds are that there are a few of them that aren’t normal phones.
 Perhaps direct lines to other countries leaders?
 Direct lines to the Pentagon and other governmental agencies?
-We may never know the event of these types of Air Force One facts.
+We may never know the extent of these types of Air Force One facts.

 Air Force One is Loud